Last updated May 6th, 2022.

-China is pumping investment into Southeast Asia.
+China is pumping investment (and yuan!) into Southeast Asia.
 In fact, China plans to invest five times more in the ASEAN region than it does already.

-Trade between China and Southeast Asia will increase to more than US$150 billion by the year 2020.
+Specifically, trade between China and Southeast Asia will increase to more than US$200 billion by the year 2025.

 Noel Quinn, general manager of Asia-Pacific commercial banking at HSBC in Hong Kong, says there’s synergy in manufacturing, services, and other industries.

 He noted that while China exports lots of goods to ASEAN, Southeast Asia is a major exporter in its own right.
 “Trade flows between China and ASEAN are driven by rising regional and domestic demand”, he elaborated.

 Facilitating ASEAN-China investment and trade will of course, require the proper infrastructure.
 Some of the larger projects between these two regions are numerous highways in addition to a high-speed rail line between Kunming, China and Singapore.

 The high speed rail line will run through China, Laos, Vietnam, Cambodia, Myanmar, Thailand, Malaysia, and Singapore and should cost around US$10 billion.